yashwanth-l/yl/README.md

 - Introduction of Flux, as the GitOps tool, for the rollout of Infra Workloads to GKE using GitHub, Cloud Build.
 - Lead the organization in the implementation of Observability(o11y) including Application Monitoring, Logging Standards, Traceability.

-**Skills:** Kubernetes · Docker · Terraform · Prometheus · Grafana · Git · Google Cloud Platform (GCP) · Bitbucket · GitHub Actions · ArgoCD · FluxCD
+**Skills:** Kubernetes · Docker · Terraform · Prometheus · Grafana · Google Cloud Platform (GCP) · Bitbucket · GitHub Actions · ArgoCD · FluxCD

 #### Consultant - Onlinezugangsgesetz (OZG)